VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Method

 \subsection{Regularization using Deep Image Prior}

-In complex real scenes, the noise in the thermal images could corrupt the polarity of subtle thermal gradients.
-In addition, ordinal relationships are insufficient to recover the absolute values of albedo and shading at individual pixels, but limit the solution space.
-Therefore, we adopt a variant of the Deep Image Prior~\cite{ulyanov20dip} to parameterize the unknown albedo and shading, providing a free lunch to further regularize this problem using the inherent architectural prior.
+In complex real scenes, thermal noise can corrupt subtle gradients, and ordinal constraints alone cannot fully determine absolute albedo or shading values—they only restrict the solution space.
+Therefore, we adopt a variant of the Deep Image Prior~\cite{ulyanov20dip} to parameterize albedo and shading, leveraging the inherent architectural prior in a randomly initialized network for regularization.

-We adopt a Double-DIP (DDIP) architecture ~\cite{gandelsman2018doubledip} with two separate networks $\mathcal{N}(z_A, \Theta_A), \mathcal{N}(z_S, \Theta_S)$ for estimating albedo and shading respectively, where $\Theta_A, \Theta_S$ are randomly initialized model weights and $z_A,z_S$ are randomly sampled input noise vectors.
-We estimate a $k-$channel albedo and a single channel shading.
-We utilize the same network architecture for both estimates - a convolutional encoder-decoder network with skip connections, derived from \citet{ulyanov20dip}.
-For albedo, we use a sigmoid activation function to bound the estimates to $[0, 1]^k$.
-We do not use an activation function for shading but add a regularization loss that penalizes negative shading values.
+We employ a Double-DIP (DDIP) architecture ~\cite{gandelsman2018doubledip} with two networks $\mathcal{N}(z_A, \Theta_A), \mathcal{N}(z_S, \Theta_S)$ to parameterize albedo and shading, respectively.
+Each uses a convolutional encoder–decoder with skip connections~\cite{ulyanov20dip}. $\Theta_A, \Theta_S$ are randomly initialized model weights and $z_A,z_S$ are randomly sampled input noise vectors.
+The albedo network outputs a $3$-channel image bounded to $[0,1]^3$ via a sigmoid activation, while the shading network predicts a single channel constrained by a non-negativity penalty.
 We freeze $z_A$ and $z_S$ while only optimizing for $\Theta_A$ and $\Theta_S$.